symphonycms/wg/docs/working/pages.markdown

 * FAQs
 * Pictures

-All these items should have their own section and their own page so you would end up with URL's like:
+All these items should have their own section and their own page so you would end up with URLs like:

 * www.your-website.com/news/handle/
 * www.your-website.com/projects/handle/
 * www.your-website.com/publications/handle/
 * www.your-website.com/downloads/category/

-Now if you look at 'projects' or 'publications' in this example, it _would_ look like each project and publication would have it's own web page.
-But in reality you only have one XSL page which deals with the logic.
-A more clear approach would be to add a detail sub-page so you keep your XSL clean and don't waste CPU-loops on loading datasources which will not be used.
-In the above example, the URL's would then be:
+Now if you look at 'projects' or 'publications' in this example, it would appear that each project and publication would have its own page.
+But in reality, you only have one XSL template which deals with the logic.
+An even better approach is to add a detail sub-page; this keeps your XSL clean and reduces processing time spent on loading data sources which will not be used.
+In the above example, the URLs would become:

 * www.your-website.com/news/ _= news homepage, showing the latest 2 items for example._
 * www.your-website.com/news/detail/handle/ _= the complete news item which is chosen by the visitor._